-Neck pain and headaches can be literally that – a pain in the neck.
-There can be many causes ranging from posture, age, genetics, weakness or acute trauma.
 Acute injuries can involve spraining or straining of the muscle tissues in the neck whereas gradual onset neck pain often occurs in patients that are involved with office work, repetitive/prolonged bending, poor posture, sleep positions, lifting or a combination of these activities.
-The Thoracic Spine is closely related to the neck and often involved in the postural cause of many of the neck issues we treat, but can also have isolated injuries.

 Cervicogenic Headaches and Migraines

-Headaches originating from the neck are usually a combination of muscle stiffness, loss of cervical spine joint range of movement, inflammation and weakness.
 Many people have referred pain into the back of the skull, the temples and into the forehead, which can be related to postural overload, stress, computer use, and sleeping positions.

-Many migraines can be helped by abolishing the musculoskeletal component or trigger.
 Treatment for both headaches and migraines involve manual joint mobilisation techniques and soft tissue release to help reduce neck muscle stiffness, increase primarily joint rotation range of movement and then improving overall neck strength.

 Disc Bulges and Herniations

 Very similar to disc injuries in the lower back, disc injuries in the neck are related to either tearing and/or bulging of the disc contents from either a traumatic or gradual onset period.
-Disc pain can result in referred nerve symptoms (radiculopathy) such as pain into the arm and shoulder, with related pins and needles, numbness to the hand and in serious cases reduced strength.

 Specific Physiotherapy techniques and dynamic mobility movements and exercises are used for changing disc mechanics and relieving neural symptoms, with a high emphasis on stability and isometric strengthening exercises early in the rehabilitation program.